hystax/optscale/ngui/ui/public/docs/datasets.md

 ### Summary

-Use the Datasets Page to keep track of Your machine learning datasets.
+Use the Datasets Page to keep track of your machine learning datasets.
 Add your datasets, ensuring you include relevant metadata such as the dataset name, description, source path, labels, and validity period.

-To log a specific dataset for our training code, include the Dataset path in your code like this: `arcee.dataset("dataset_path")`.
+To log a specific dataset for your training code, include the dataset path in your code like this: `arcee.dataset("dataset_path")`.

 Any datasets you register within your training code will automatically appear on this page.

 ### View

-- Details: Find the path to source of the dataset and implement into Your code.
+- Details: Find the path to source of the dataset and implement into your code.

 ### Actions